Scalable Screw-Theoretic Synthesis for PDE-Based Dynamic Modeling of Multibody Flexible Manipulators: Screw-theoretic PDE dynamic model of the flexible link

+Dynamic equation (\ref*{eq:26}) together with the deformation PDE~(\ref*{eq:34}) constitute a coupled PDE system in the spatial variable $\xi_i \in [a_i, c_i]$ and time $t$.
+The dynamic equation~(\ref*{eq:26}) governs the motion of the body-fixed frame and is an ODE in time, while~(\ref*{eq:34}) is a fourth-order PDE in $\xi_i$ and second-order in $t$, governing the distributed deformation field $\mathbf{r}_{\xi_i}(\xi_i, t)$ along the beam axis.
+The two equations are coupled through $\mathbf{D}^*_i$, which introduces elastic acceleration $\dot{\mathbf{v}}_{\xi_i}$ into the rigid body equation.

-Together, Eq.~\ref{eq:26}, Eq.~\ref{eq:34}, and Eqs.~\ref{eq:35}--~\ref{eq:38} constitute a well-posed dynamic model for an individual link $i$, which is calculable using principle of separation-of-variables.\cite{Yaqubi20252} In Section~\ref{sec:3}, synthesis of this model for an interconnected multi-link flexible manipulator is presented, resulting in a well-posed dynamic model for the entire system.
+This PDE system forms a well-posed dynamic model for an individual flexible link $i$~\cite{Yaqubi2026}.
+In Section~\ref{sec:4}, synthesis of this model for an interconnected multi-link flexible manipulator is presented, resulting in a well-posed dynamic model for the entire system.